Fritzi Massary: Later life

 She continued to reside in Beverly Hills until her death in Los Angeles on 30 January 1969.

 Personal life

 Massary was married twice, first to an eye doctor Bernhard Pollack.
 With Karl-Kuno Rollo Graf von Coudenhove (1887–1940), she had her only child, Elisabeth Maria Karl (called Liesl) (1903–1979).
 Liesl later married the author Bruno Frank.
-Though Coudenhove was Liesl's father, Massary was never married to him.
-Massary's second marriage, in 1917, was to the Austrian actor Max Pallenberg (1877–1934), who died in a plane crash in Karlsbad in 1934.
+Although Coudenhove was Liesl's father, Massary never was married to him.
+Massary's second marriage in 1917 was to the Austrian actor Max Pallenberg (1877–1934), who died in a plane crash in Karlsbad in 1934.